 If you are a cheese lover, this recipe is for you!
 The Pecorino cream sauce checks all the boxes of rich, creamy, and cheesy, and the chicken and spinach adds a boost of protein and nutrients that makes this recipe both delicious and filling!

-The first cheese that this recipe calls for is Pecorino Romano, one of Italy’s oldest known cheeses.
+This recipe calls for Pecorino Romano, one of Italy’s oldest known cheeses.
 If you’ve had it, you probably remember it from its strong, robust flavor!
 If used too generously, it can overpower other flavors.

-However, in this recipe, you’ll also add Parmesan.
+You’ll also add Parmesan cheese.
 This creates a great balance of the strong, rich Pecorino with the more mild, smooth Parmesan.
 You might be tempted to just use Parmesan to keep it simple, but I promise you will love the kick of the Pecorino!